CubeSK/FinalProject/README.md

 The code is written in Java, total amount of lines and files is x and x respectively.

-In order to create the database structure in MySQLWorkbench, the user first needs to run the JavaFInal2.sql queries and make a new project in his/her MySQLWorkbench.
+In order to create the database structure in MySQLWorkbench, the user first needs to open the JavaFinal2.sql file and make a new project in his/her MySQLWorkbench.
 Then copy/paste all the lines from JavaFinal2 into your local project and run them.

 Connection to SQL when you run Book Finder from your machine:
 String dbURL = "jdbc:mysql://localhost:3306/YOURSQLPROJECTNAME";
 String username = "root";